 The Himalayan is an affectionate, loving, and sweet breed.
 They are poised and sedate and responsive to the emotions and moods of their humans.
 They are very intelligent and love to be petted.
 They talk a lot and let you know if they are not getting enough attention.
 They love to cuddle and socialize.
 The kittens are imaged between 2-7 weeks, so they are well adjusted to the voice and touch of humans as well as other kittens and cats.
 The grooming and bathing are started at an early age, so it is expected as part of their daily routine.
 They individually love to play or as a group with interactive toys or catnip filled animal toys.
 They chase each other or their own tails and enjoy being a kitten.
 Sometimes they participate in grooming each other before nap time.

 The Minuet is a newer breed with the endearing doll face of the older Persian standard looks and the short legs of the Munchkin.
-It is recognized for championship status in CFA.
+It is recognized for championship status in TICA.
 Their open sweet expression and big round eyes give this breed a very distinctive look.
 Their nose is short like the older Persian without being flat.
 The head is round like the Persian with round cheeks, round top head and round muzzle.
 The one word to describe the Minuet would be “round”.
 The ears are medium to small, wide set, and add to the appearance of roundness.
 Kittens can be born with either short legs (standard) or the non-standard version with longer legs.
 Their head and semi cobby bodies also contribute to the roundness of this breed.
 The Minuet comes in all colors of the palette with both short and long coat lengths.
 They are a medium sized strong cat which is reflective in their low-slung bodies.
 The Minuet is a sturdy, solid boned cat with excellent musculature which is kept in shape by their active nature.

 The Minuet is a gentle, extremely affectionate and people- oriented cat.
 They combine the sweetness and gentleness of the Persian with the energy and curiosity of the Munchkin.
 The big eyes and sweet faces give them the look of complete innocence.
 Sometimes their curious nature gets them into all types of situations, but their speed and agility can overcome most anything.
 It is generally “love at first sight” when you see this beautiful unique cat or kitten for the first time.
 The Minuet will most definitely win your heart forever.